 It is important to recognize that the average player’s skill is constantly rising.
 While some players learn much faster than others, everyone learns over time.
 If everyone is getting better, the people who improve the fastest will end up with the profits.
 Most disgruntled players learned how to play well enough five to ten years ago but have since become stagnant.
 Instead of spending time studying, they spent their time grinding out profit at the poker table.
 This resulted in them becoming break-even or losing players in today’s game.

 I went back to spending at least a few hours each day studying everything I could get my hands on.
 I also set out to write down my poker strategy in order to identify spots where my thinking was flawed.
 I worked hard to fix the holes in my game.
-(This text eventually became my best-selling book, Secrets of Professional Tournament Poker, which you can get in the audiobook format for free.)
+This text eventually became my best-selling book, Secrets of Professional Tournament Poker, which you can get in the audiobook format for free.
 I put in the hard work and sure enough, I started winning again.
-I continue to work hard to improve constantly at both poker and life.
-I came to understand that studying is part of the game that must be embraced, especially by people like me who are not naturally talented at poker.
+I continue to work hard to improve at both poker and life.
+I came to understand that studying is part of the game that must be embraced, especially by people like myself who are not naturally talented at poker.

 If you find that you constantly have negative, self-defeating thoughts, I strongly suggest that you spend significant time working on both your poker game and your life.
 There is almost certainly something out of balance.
-If you are spending time and energy trying to tear positive things down, or are only working to benefit yourself, you will have a tough time living a fulfilled life.
+If you are spending your time and energy trying to tear positive things down, or are only working to benefit yourself, you will have a tough time living a fulfilled life.
 Instead, I recommend you spend some time helping other people.
-If you spread joy and kindness, you will find that you will live a much happier life, which in turn will help you realize your poker goals.
+If you spread joy and kindness, you will find that you will live a much happier life, which in turn will help you realize your goals.